daizutabi/pheasant/docs/docs/user-guide/images.md

 print(css_html.strip()[:50])
 ```

-The above process to display the HTML image from a HoloViews object can be done by just an inline code like this.
+The above process to display a HTML image from a HoloViews object can be done by just an inline code like this.

 ~~~copy
 {{curve}}
 ~~~

-Showing of a HoloMap is straightforward.
-From HoloViews' official documents,
+Showing a HoloMap is straightforward.
+From HoloViews's official documents,

 ```python
 frequencies = [0.5, 0.75, 1.0, 1.25]